← Back to about

 Going all-in on Pangea

 There wasn't one dramatic "burn the boats" moment — it was more of a gradual compounding of commitment.
-The accelerator kept us in Providence for the summer, and then we just... kept going.
 Every small win made it harder to walk away, and every mistake taught us something we couldn't have learned any other way.
-We took it a lot further than we ever thought we would.
 The conviction came not from certainty that it would work, but from the fact that we genuinely wanted to do it.
-And once you know what you want, what you need to do reveals itself.